gorodnichy/jobim/README.md

 # Sri Jobim
-Tribute to Antonio Carlos Jobim in Ukrainian &amp; Russian

-Songbook of Jobim songs, translated and interpreted in Russian, and analyzed using data science (in bookdown with R).
+Songbook of Antonio Carlos Jobim songs, translated and interpreted in Russian and analyzed using data science (in bookdown with R).

 https://gorodnichy.github.io/jobim/